 This is a big data problem with a high potential to fail given the resource requirements to render each patient data.
-[TODO indicate scale of patient samples] Left unattended, this process would have produced almost a petabyte of data.
-It was important to make decisions on where to prune, what data to leave out, and what data to keep.
+Rendering an individual patient sample using the levman pipeline takes between 5 and 9 hours on average depending on the hardware.
+This pipeline extracts approximately 927,000 measurements from a single visit.
+Given the time consumed computing these measurements, it is important to integrate a level of restartability to the pipeline.
+While deriving the measurements for a single tract will only take a few seconds, there are 32,000 instances of similar computation across different tracts.
+Errors such as power failures, out of memory errors, disk full errors, etc., can add undesirable delays when rendering large numbers of patients samples.
+The levman pipeline was implemented so that computation could restart at point of failure by storing intermediate measurement caches.
+Not all of the intermediate files could be preserved however.
+If left unattended, processing our complete set of patient samples would have produced almost a petabyte of data.
+It was important to make decisions on where to discard intermediate files, what data to leave out, and what data to keep.
 Much of the intermediate data rendered during the pipeline was discarded because of the ability to re-create if needed.
-This had a consequence of delaying recovery in the event of failure, since this each intermediate file had to be recreated.
+This had a consequence of delaying recovery in the event of failure, since this each intermediate tract (.trk) file had to be recreated.
+If a tract was able to be fully measured, only the measurements were preserved for later recall, and the tract file discarded.

 Reliable multi-core computing hardware with lots of disk space is necessary to be able to achieve computation in a reasonable timeline.
-The ideal computing environment is one with a large number of high memory multi-core machines connected to a SAN through fibre across multiple controller cards.
+The ideal computing environment is one with a large number of high memory multi-core machines connected to a SAN through fibre across multiple I/O controller cards.
 Since we didn’t have that technology, we had to design the code to be fault tolerant, versatile and recoverable.
 The Compute Canada infrastructure would serve this purpose, however the high performance scratch disk limits were too limited to render all data at once.
 This meant a considerable amount of inventory control and movement of folders to and from staging areas.
 If access to a permanent large capacity data store with temporary RAM drives were available, the processing would have been much simpler.

 On a well performing 40-core node with dedicated storage and sufficient RAM to provide a 16GB RAM drive, a patient visit can be rendered in approximately 5 hours.
-On compute Canada resources with the same number of cores and memory, a slower disk and no RAM drive, it took approximately 10-12 hours to complete a single patient.
-The high-IO performance is a key factor in computing a large number of patient visits reliably.
-Without the availability of large high-speed storage, there is considerable baby-sitting necessary to deliver an outcome on a timely manner.
+On Compute Canada resources with the same number of cores and memory, a slower disk and no RAM drive, it took approximately 10-12 hours to complete a single patient.
+The high-I/O performance is a key factor in computing a large number of patient visits reliably.
+Without the availability of large high-speed storage, there is considerable oversight and monitoring necessary to deliver an outcome on a timely manner.

 Occasionally, issues were found after some patient visits were rendered.
-In the very early stages it was necessary to start again.
 In some cases, it was possible to correct specific measures without having to re-compute the entire pipeline.
-Using a plugin framework allowed the flexibility to write adapted code separate from the (Levman, et al., 2018)main “levman plugin” written initially.
-As changes were made, regression testing was necessary to ensure changes didn’t impact already executed code which would have invalidated some of the results.
+Using a plugin framework allowed the flexibility to write adapted code separate from the original basic module used to assess the insula’s connections with other regions of the brain (Levman, et al., 2018).
+As changes were made, re-running previous tests (regression testing) was necessary to ensure changes didn’t impact already executed code which would have invalidated some of the results.